Estimation under group actions: recovering orbits from invariants: Examples

 Let $G = \mathrm{SO}(3)$.
 For each $\ell = 0,1,2,\ldots$ there is an irreducible representation $V_\ell$ of $\mathrm{SO}(3)$ of dimension $2\ell+1$.
 These representations are of real type, i.e.\ they can be defined over the real numbers so that $V_\ell = \RR^{2\ell+1}$.
 Let $\mathcal{F}$ be a finite subset of $\{0,1,2,\ldots\}$ and consider the orbit recovery problem in which $G$ acts on $V = \oplus_{\ell \in \mathcal{F}} V_\ell$.

-As intuition for the above setup, $V_\ell$ is a basis for the degree-$\ell$ \emph{spherical harmonic} functions $S^2 \to \RR$ defined on the surface of the unit sphere $S^2 \subseteq \RR^3$.
+As intuition for the above setup, $V_\ell$ is the space of degree-$\ell$ \emph{spherical harmonic} functions $S^2 \to \RR$ defined on the surface of the unit sphere $S^2 \subseteq \RR^3$.
 The spherical harmonics are a complete set of orthogonal functions on the sphere and can be used (like a ``Fourier series'') to represent a function $S^2 \to \RR$.
 Thus the signal $\theta \in V$ can be thought of as a function on the sphere, with $\mathrm{SO}(3)$ acting on it by rotating the sphere.
 See Appendix~\ref{app:so3} for details on spherical harmonics.

 The primary case of interest is $\mathcal{F} = \{1,\ldots,F\}$ for some $F$ (the number of ``frequencies'').
-We will see that generic list recovery is possible at degree $3$ so long as $F \ge 10$.
+We will see that generic list recovery is possible at degree $3$ for $10 \le F \le 16$ (and conjecturally for all $F \ge 10$).
 We will see that it is convenient to not include $0 \in \mathcal{F}$, but we now justify why this is without loss of generality. $V_0$ is the trivial representation, i.e.\ the 1-dimensional representation on which every group element acts as the identity.
 In the interpretation of spherical harmonics, the $V_0$-component is the mean value of the function over the sphere.
 We claim that the $S^2$ registration problem with $0 \in \mathcal{F}$ can be easily reduced to the problem with $\mathcal{F}' = \mathcal{F} \setminus \{0\}$.
 This is because the $V_0$-component is itself a degree-1 invariant; given the value of this invariant, one can subtract it off and reduce to the case without a $V_0$-component (i.e.\ the case where the function on the sphere is zero-mean).
 Thus we have that e.g.\ generic list recovery is possible (at a given degree) for $\mathcal{F}$ if and only if it is possible for $\mathcal{F}'$.

 Using Proposition~\ref{prop:trdeg-general} we compute that $\trdeg(\RxG) = p - p'$, where

 and

 After all, $V_0$ is the trivial representation on the 1-dimensional vector space, with 3-dimensional stabilizer $\mathrm{SO}(3)$, and $V_1$ is the standard 3-dimension representation of $\mathrm{SO}(3)$ on $\RR^3$ by rotations, which yields a one-dimensional $\mathrm{SO}(2)$ stabilizer at each nonzero point.
 When $\ell_\mathrm{max} \ge 2$, the representation $V$ is known to have zero-dimensional stabilizer at some points (see e.g.\ \cite{so3-stabilizer}).